gleeblezoid/gleeblezoid/RPG Notes/Infinity.md

 No connections between the families of the kidnapped children, oldest is 13, serial killer suspected, and mostly kids who "would not be missed".
 DNA evidence found a past EOL L-host around 2 years old.

 > There is a dealer called Jack Frost who deals in off-market L-hosts

+Rosalind has provided us with her files on all the kidnappings.